Britain's nuclear push may stall as risks mount

 E3G's Burke said that allocation would be capped around 4 billion pounds ($6.4 billion) by 2015, while the costs of nuclear construction could rise to over 12 billion a year by the mid-2020s.

-Utilities such as France's EDF Energy (EDF.PA), which operates Britain's biggest nuclear power plant park and plans to build several new reactors, are seeking safeguards against big cost overruns.
+Utilities such as France's EDF Energy, which operates Britain's biggest nuclear power plant park and plans to build several new reactors, are seeking safeguards against big cost overruns.

 The government's energy bill, which is expected to go to parliament later this month, may include details on the minimum nuclear generators can charge, which could give more certainty to investors.
 But the legislation is likely to be subject to amendments, Energy Minister John Hayes told a parliamentary committee this week.